Rising-Stars-by-Sunshine/STATS201_Aida-_PS2/method/README.md

 ### RQ2:
 What factors contribute to the classification of countries into high, medium, and low energy efficiency levels, and can these factors be used to predict a country's energy efficiency?
 #### Significance:
-The primary aim is to develop a predictive model that leverages these factors to forecast a country's energy efficiency classification accurately.
-Look at Figure 1 for a detailed flowchart of this workflow, providing an overview of the task.
+The primary aim is to develop a predictive model that leverages these factors to predict a country's energy efficiency classification accurately.
+The need for such research is connected to what was previously explained of the determining which regions have lower efficiency levels and the reason as to why that is, could also encourage the development and implementation of effective incentives and initiative that lead to such "inclusive economic growth"(Kwilinski et.al, 2023).
+Look at *Figure 1* for a detailed flowchart of this workflow, providing an overview of the task.

 ## Operational Measures: